Wait ‘til it Settles

-Sarah became intrigued by canals, and the history of the canal network, when she moved to Birmingham in 2005.
-Venturing down the Grand Union and along The Oxford Canal Sarah moved to Oxford in 2008 and became enthralled by Oxford’s hidden secrets.
+Mayhew Craddock became intrigued by canals, and the history of the canal network, when she moved to Birmingham in 2005.
+Venturing down the Grand Union and along The Oxford Canal the artist moved to Oxford in 2008, and became enthralled by Oxford’s hidden secrets.

-Captivated by the idea that charged personal histories build up idiosyncratic languages that are mostly hidden from view, buried in the sediment that lies beneath the slow flowing surface water, Sarah has ‘bottled’ unsettled waters for public examination in this exhibition.
-In doing so, she highlights the layers of history that make up The Oxford Canal (once one of the UK’s most important arteries of trade that was later threatened with closure as commercial traffic subsided before pleasure boating became popular) and draws parallels between the canal and the viewers’ own personal histories.
+Captivated by the idea that charged personal histories build up idiosyncratic languages that are mostly hidden from view, buried in the sediment that lies beneath the slow flowing surface water, Mayhew Craddock ‘bottled’ unsettled waters for public examination, in doing so highlighting the layers of history that make up The Oxford Canal (once one of the UK’s most important arteries of trade that was later threatened with closure as commercial traffic subsided before pleasure boating became popular) and draws parallels between the canal and the viewers’ own personal histories.

-After the wettest January since records began more than 100 years ago Sarah became intrigued by the way in which the winter’s extreme weather changed the nature of The Oxford Canal Sarah identified parallels between the canal and one’s consciousness (or lack thereof) of the various different layers of human existence; that is, the way in which nature can intervene to mask, reveal or dictate direction.
+After the wettest January since records began more than 100 years ago the artist became intrigued by the way in which the winter’s extreme weather changed the nature of The Oxford Canal.
+Finding parallels between the canal, and one’s consciousness (or lack thereof) of the various different layers of human existence; that is, the way in which nature can intervene to mask, reveal or dictate direction.
 Furthermore, that one is frequently only conscious of what is taking place at surface level, failing to acknowledge the impact of what lies beneath or above that plane.

-Re-adjusting her view of water Sarah began thinking of water in a different way, ordinarily so carefully preserved and measured, weather reports this winter revealed polluted, overflowing excesses of water along the country’s waterways, and many of the paths that she used along the Oxford Canal became impassable.
-Wildlife conservation that make up the beauty spots found along the country’s waterways was one of the things being blamed for water channels not having been sufficiently dredged over the past few years, and consequently unable to channel the quantities of water properly.
+Re-adjusting her view of water Sarah began thinking of water in a different way, ordinarily so carefully preserved and measured, weather reports that winter had revealed polluted, overflowing excesses of water along the country’s waterways, and many of the paths that she used along the Oxford Canal became impassable.
+Wildlife conservation, that makes up the beauty spots found along the country’s waterways, was one of the things being blamed for water channels not having been sufficiently dredged over the past few years, and consequently unable to channel the quantities of water properly.